Tests and treatments

-You will be given a gown to wear.
-The nurse places an IV line in your arm for the administration of medication, should that be necessary.
+You will be given a surgical gown to wear.
+The nurse will place an IV line in your arm for the administration of medication, should that be necessary.

 The procedure is performed in the cardiac catheterisation room.

-You lay down on the examination table.
+You take place on the examination table.
 Ten adhesive electrodes are placed to monitor your heart rhythm.
-Because the procedure may take a long time (two to six hours), you will receive a general anaesthetic for your comfort.
+Because the procedure may take a long time (2.5 hours), you will receive a general anaesthetic for your comfort.
 Before the procedure is started, the possibility of clots in the heart must be excluded by means of a oesophagus echocardiography.
 An area of skin measuring 5 by 5 cm is shaved and disinfected, and adhesive sterile sheets are placed around it.
 The vein and artery in the groin are pricked, providing access to electrical catheters that are directed into the heart.
 With the help of X-ray, the position of the catheters can be confirmed.
 The catheters are brought into the left atrium through one or two transseptal punctures in the septum.

 In order to prevent infection, it is recommended that you not bathe for the first two days (but you may shower).
 During the first week, heavy duty at work or physical exertion is not advisable.

 What are the risks?What are the risks?